wvxbs/contacts/README.md

 # simple-calendar
-A calendar app made using Angular
+A contacts list app made using Angular

 ## To run:
 ```bash